vnovick/graphql-remote-training-hasura/Readme.md

   - create relationships between these tables.
 - Connect frontend
   - Clone this [codesandbox](https://codesandbox.io/s/hasura-workshop-excercise3-5bo4g) and update it to get data from Hasura endpoint.
-- Add one of your previous lesson example servers as a remote schema.

 # Excerise part 2